vladi245/WebFrontend-group8/README.md

 3. Check terminal, if there is no red errors than the app is running correctly (at least on the frontend side).

 **If it is not working:**
-- Terminal shows errors?
-Read them - usually missing dependencies
+- Check Terminal for errors and read them, usually missing dependencies
-- Blank page?
-Open browser DevTools (F12) or right click the page -> inspect -> console and check the errors.
+- Otherwise open browser DevTools (F12) or right click the page -> inspect -> console and check the errors.

 ## Key API Calls